Student Success Innovation Fund

 - List of key project personnel

-- Include title, affiliation, role(s) on project: for each key personnel team member, a one-page CV must be provided as appendix material; the CVs will not count toward the four-page proposal limit.
+- Include title, affiliation, role(s) on the project: for each key personnel team member, a one-page CV must be provided as appendix material; the CVs will not count toward the four-page proposal limit.

 - Specify a project lead and provide contact information.
 For collaborative proposals, the lead individual’s UIC department/unit will serve as the lead department/unit for the proposal.